AsahiLinux/docs/HW:SMC.md

 Many. https://github.com/torvalds/linux/blob/master/drivers/hwmon/applesmc.c documents some, but mostly you have to guess based on the four-character name.
 There are more than 1,400 such keys on the MacBook Pro, with many apparently unused.

 Some guesses as to what they might mean:
-* `T???`: temperature values, in centigrade/Celsius, as float.
+* `T???`: temperature values, in Celsius, as float.
 There are many of those.
 The question marks specify, presumably, the location (and possibly whether or not the value is averaged to provide a more meaningful reading?)
+* `TB0T`: battery temperature
+* `TCHP`: charger temperature (increases sligtly when charging)
+* `TW0P`: wireless temperature (increases slightly when wireless is turned on)
+* `Ts0P`: palm rest temperature
+* `Ts1P`: palm rest temperature
 * `V???`: voltages.
 Probably in volts.
 * `gP??`: "GPIO" pins.
 Actually output only, and there appears to be a bug preventing you from reading the level of a pin non-destructively, except it works for the very first such pin to be read.
 * `gP0d`: controls the WiFi/BT chips.
 Without enabling this, the PCI devices for WiFi and BT don't show up.
 Used to implement "rfkill" functionality?